Course Design Guidelines

 |

-3.6 If possible, break long video files (20 minutes or longer) into smaller chunks by creating a part 1 and part 2. |
+3.6 Break long video files (20 minutes or longer) into smaller chunks by creating chapters, or by separating into parts, when possible. |

 | Throughout the Course |